Weather in Milan | Map of Milan City | Milan metro map | Milan news

 Visiting Milan (Milano) in Italy

-Milan's Stadio Giuseppe Meazza, where the final of the UEFA Champions League will be held on 28 May 2016.
+Milan's Stadio Giuseppe Meazza, where the final of the UEFA Champions League was held on 28 May 2016.

-So the capital of Lombardy and the largest Italian city after Rome, Milan (or Milano, its local name) will again be in the European and world limelight after hosting the World Expo 2015 (Universal Exposition) which ended on 31 October 2015.
+Milan, the capital of Lombardy and the largest Italian city after Rome, was host to the World Expo 2015 (Universal Exposition) which ended on 31 October 2015.

 Five of the 140 pavilions built for World Expo 2015 (from left: USA, UK, Malaysia, Italy, France).

-Football fans from all over Europe who will be in Milan for the final will certainly want to discover the city at the same time.
-Here are some of the not-to-be-missed places to visit.
-If you have the time you should also consider going on day trips to the surrounding lakes such as Lake Como (Lago di Como) less than an hour by train or Lake Maggiore (Lago Maggiore), which is the second largest lake in Italy.
+This page details some of the not-to-be-missed places to visit in Milano (its local name).
+If you have the time you should also consider going on day trips outside Milan city to the surrounding lakes such as Lake Como (Lago di Como) less than an hour by train or Lake Maggiore (Lago Maggiore), which is the second largest lake in Italy.

 For a closer look at the spires, go up to the terrace at the 7th floor of the very popular Rinascente shopping mall by the side of it.
 Tip: Take the lift at the little street called Via San Raffaele next to the Galleria Vittorio Emanuele as it goes directly to the 7th floor (and very few people know about it, so there's no queuing up!)
 You can have a drink or lunch there if your budget allows for it but you are not obliged to do so.
 Be prepared to pay through your nose though if you want to lunch at the Maio Restaurant there.
 A plate of risotto alla milanese, which is simply rice cooked in chicken stock with saffron thrown in for the yellow colour (picture on right), for example costs €17.50 (the menu card shows €15.00 but when the bill comes it's €17.50 as €2.50 is added for the government tax).
 I later found the same dish for 8 euros in a restaurant behind the Duomo.